bottlepy/bottle/docs/tutorial_app.rst

 This tells the template to rebase its content into the template ``base.tpl``.

 Reload ``http://127.0.0.1:8000/todo`` and the output is now valid HTML.
-Of couse the base template can extended as required, e.g. by loading a CSS style sheet or defining own styles in a ``<style>...</style>`` section in the header.
+Of course the base template can extended as required, e.g. by loading a CSS style sheet or defining own styles in a ``<style>...</style>`` section in the header.

 .. rubric:: Using GET Parameters